Arkady-Dymkov/local-processing-ollama/README.md

 1. Download the latest release from the GitHub releases page
 2. Extract the zip file into your Obsidian vault's `.obsidian/plugins/` directory
 3. Restart Obsidian
-4. Go to Settings > Community plugins and enable "Ollama Transcript Processor"
+4. Go to Settings > Community plugins and enable "Ollama Notes Processor"

 ## Usage

 ### Basic Workflow

-1. Open or create a note containing a meeting transcript
+1. Open or create a note containing text you want to process (such as a meeting transcript)
 2. Trigger the plugin using one of these methods:
    - Click the document icon in the left ribbon
    - Use the command palette and select "Process with LLM prompt..."
    - Use a custom hotkey (if configured)
 3. Select a prompt from the list or create a new one
 4. Wait for the processing to complete
-5. The original transcript will be preserved in a collapsible block, and the AI-generated notes will appear below
+5. The original text will be preserved in a collapsible block, and the AI-generated notes will appear below

 ### Re-running the Last Prompt